Walfred-MA/Ctyper/readme.md

 The first line is a header, indicating the matrix name and sample name.
 The second line (regress:) shows the raw copy numbers for each allele as determined by regression.
-The third line (score:) reports the percentage of unphased k-mer match concordance for each allele (e.g., 100.00 means a perfect match).
-The difference in 31-mers is about 31 times the difference in sequence edit distance.
+The third line (score:) reports the percentage of unphased k-mer match concordance for each allele (Note: The difference in 31-mers is about 31 times the difference in sequence edit distance).
 The fourth line (result:) lists the genotyping results.
 Alleles with copy number greater than one will appear multiple times.